mikowhyHUB/mikowhyHUB/README.md

-# Welcome to my GitHub profile👋
+# Welcome to my GitHub profile!
 ![](https://github.com/mikowhyHUB/mikowhyHUB/blob/main/ms_banner.png?raw=true)
+👋 Hello, I'm Mikołaj, a dedicated software developer with a strong affinity for Python and a penchant for self-improvement.

+🧠 Over time, I've honed my programming prowess through a combination of self-study, valuable mentorship, and most importantly - commercial projects.

-My name is Mikołaj and I'm a self-taught programmer with a passion for Python.
-I've been able to develop strong programming skills through self-study and mentorship.
-I'm an active member of the Hackerspace Trojmiasto community, where I continue to learn and work on projects that challenge and expand my skills.
+🚀 I'm proud to be an active contributor to the vibrant Hackerspace Trojmiasto community.
+Here, I engage in continuous learning and collaborate on projects that push the boundaries of my expertise.

-📚 Currently I'm learning Django
+🌟 Join me on this journey of exploration, innovation, and code mastery.

 ### Some of my projects:
 - [Tram Information for Hackerspace Trójmiasto](https://github.com/mikowhyHUB/hs3-traminformation)